Nikki Haley 2024 presidential campaign: Vice-presidential candidacy speculation

-Super Tuesday and withdrawal
+Wins, Super Tuesday and withdrawal

-Although many had expected Governor Ron DeSantis to be the strongest challenger to Donald Trump, it was Nikki Haley who lasted longest in the 2024 Republican primary race.
-On March 3, 2024, she became the first woman to win a Republican presidential primary, the first Asian-American to win a Republican presidential primary, and the first Indian-American to win either a Republican or Democratic presidential primary, with her victory in the District of Columbia primary; she also won the Vermont primary on March 5, and the latter win made her the first woman to win a state Republican presidential primary and the first woman to win two Republican presidential primaries.
+Although many had expected Governor Ron DeSantis to be the strongest challenger to Donald Trump, it was Nikki Haley who lasted longest against Trump in the 2024 Republican primary race.
+On August 14, 2023, Republicans in Nevada announced that they would boycott and ignore the non-binding, state-organized primary following a controversy over the selection of a primary process over the traditional caucus format in the state's presidential preference contests.
+The 2024 Nevada Republican presidential primary was nonetheless held on February 6, 2024.
+Although None of These Candidates received more votes, Haley was the official winner of the primary; under Nevada state law, "only votes cast for the named candidates shall be counted" for the purposes of declaring the winner of an election.
+On March 3, 2024, Haley became (not counting the non-binding Nevada primary) the first woman to win a Republican presidential primary, the first Asian-American to win a Republican presidential primary, and the first Indian-American to win either a Republican or Democratic presidential primary, with her victory in the District of Columbia primary; she also won the Vermont primary on March 5, and the latter win made her the first woman to win a state Republican presidential primary and the first woman to win two Republican presidential primaries.

 On March 6, 2024, following heavy losses in the Super Tuesday primaries, Haley withdrew from the race.
 She was the first Indian-American presidential candidate not to drop out before Super Tuesday.
 She received more than 10% of the vote in 15 primary elections since withdrawing.
 As of May 20, 2024, she earned a total of 4,404,896 votes, and 97 delegates to the Republican National Convention.
 She was the first female presidential candidate to earn more than one delegate to the Republican National Convention under modern rules (not counting Margaret Chase Smith getting delegate votes in 1964, as the rules then were much different).

 See also Results of the 2024 Republican Party presidential primaries.